Find Grad Schools

 75% Women

 University of Central Florida is the 3rd most popular school in the nation for students seeking a master's degree in hospitality.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-For the 2020-2021 academic year, 88 master's degrees were handed out to hospitality majors at UCF.
-About 75% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 88 people received their master's degree in hospitality from UCF.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #4